Translation, please

 What is non-Hodgkin's lymphoma?

 Non-Hodgkin's lymphoma is one of the two main types of lymphoma, a cancer that develops in the lymphatic system.
 The other type is Hodgkin's lymphoma.
 The difference between the two can be seen by looking at the cancer cells under a microscope.
-In non-Hodgkin's lymphoma, a specific cell type called a Reed-Sternberg cell will not be seen.
-The cause for both diseases is unknown.
+In non-Hodgkin's lymphoma, a specific cell type called a Reed-Sternberg cell isn't present.

 Awards & recognition